 Headache is a tension pain or discomfort in the head, scalp, or neck, usually associated with muscle tightness in these areas.

-- Tension headaches are one of the most common forms of headaches.They may occur at any age, but are most common in adults and adolescents.
+- Tension headache are one of the most common forms of headache .They may occur at any age, but are most common in adults and adolescents.

 - If a headache occurs two or more times a week for several months or longer, the condition is considered chronic.
-Chronic daily headaches can result from the under- or over-treatment of a primary headache.
+Chronic daily headache can result from the under- or over-treatment of a primary headache .
 For example, patients who take pain medication more than 3 days a week on a regular basis can develop rebound headaches.

 - Tension headaches can occur when the patient also has a migraine.